iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 ### The Matrix Factorization Framework

-Let's try to generalize and to take a wider perspective on DP-SGD.
-From writing it in matrix form, we can understand DP-SGD as a method to compute $$AH$$ in a DP way by outputing
+Let's try to generalize and take a wider perspective on DP-SGD.
+From writing it in matrix form, we can understand DP-SGD as a method to compute $$AH$$ in a DP way by outputting

 $$\widehat{AH} = A(H+Z),$$